 Meaning of Market Risk Premium

 The additional return an investor receives for holding a risky market portfolio instead of risk-free assets is termed as a market risk premium.
 Analysts and investors use the Capital Asset Pricing Model (CAPM) to calculate the acceptable rate of return.
-Market risk premium proves to be an essential part of this CAPM.
+The market risk premium is an essential part of CAPM.

 After knowing the meaning of market risk premium, let’s have a look at the concepts used to determine the same.

 Concepts Used to Determine Market Risk Premium